Fermionic Rational Conformal Field Theories and Modular Linear Differential Equations: Acknowledgment

 \section{Acknowledgment}

-We would like to thank Changrim Ahn and Sunil Mukhi for discussions.
+We would like to thank Changrim Ahn, Gil Young Cho, Dongmin Gang, Hee-Cheol Kim and Sunil Mukhi for discussions.
 The work of J.B. is supported by the European Research Council(ERC) under the European Union's Horizon 2020 research and innovation programme (Grant No. 787185).
 J.B. also acknowledge the hospitality of the Korea Institute for Advanced Study where this work was completed.
 Z.D., K.L., S.L., and M.S. are supported by KIAS Individual Grant PG076901, PG006904, PG056502, and PG064201.
 K.L. is also supported in part by National Research Foundation Individual Grant NRF-2017R1D1A1B06034369.